At Pratt I have been an active participant in the development and assessment of curriculum at a variety of levels. Below I outline most of this work.

 Development of New Courses:

 Since joining the Pratt faculty in 2007, I have designed eight new courses in response to student interest and general curricular need.
 These courses, which cover a great variety of evolutionary and ecological content, address student needs from the introductory to advanced levels.
 I am proud of the many connections that my courses are designed to make between scientific ideas and concepts and the creative and scholarly work our students do in their majors.
 I am constantly revising my course curriculum in response to student work in class and on assignments and tests, so all of my courses have changed significantly over the years.
-I also make extensive use of course evaluations and other forms of student feedback to
+I also make extensive use of course evaluations and other forms of student feedback to refine my courses.

 Membership in Curriculum Committees: